donhinkelman/moodle-block_sharing_cart/README.md

 Requirements
 ------------
+New Versions:  Moodle 3.3 or later

-Moodle 2.3.1 or later, with AJAX enabled
+Older Versions: Moodle 2.3.1 or later, with AJAX enabled

 License